 Students enrolled in ULWR courses must complete all writing requirements, regardless of whether or not they are seeking ULWR credit.
 Communication Studies majors are allowed to use Communication Studies ULWR courses to fulfill the LSA ULWR requirement and do not need to take a ULWR course in another department.

-Comm 121 and Comm 122: Evaluating Information and Analyzing Media I and II together fulfill the Quantitative Reasoning (QR) requirement.
-These courses are a required part of the major.
-Communication Studies majors are allowed to use Comm 121 and 122 to satisfy the LSA Quantitative Reasoning (QR) requirement and do not need to take a Quantitative Reasoning (QR) course in another department.
+Comm 121 Quantitative Skills for Communication Studies fulfills the Quantitative Reasoning (QR) requirement.
+This course is a required part of the major.
+Communication Studies majors are allowed to use Comm 121 to satisfy the LSA Quantitative Reasoning (QR) requirement and do not need to take a Quantitative Reasoning (QR) course in another department.

 Many students choose to combine their major in Communication Studies with a major in another department.
 In order to double major, a student must complete all requirements of both departments.
 However, a student may use official cross-listed courses to fulfill requirements in both majors.